skalamera/auto-assign/app_plan_readme.md

 # Describe the app UI
-The UI should include a configuration setup page where users can set the intervals for the scheduled event (30-60 minutes) and have the option to turn the service on or off.
+The app uses installation parameters (iparams) for configuration.
+Users can set the intervals for the scheduled event (30-60 minutes) and have the option to turn the service on or off during app installation and configuration.

 # List of core features